rehkad/CivicAI/web/README.md

 Then open [http://localhost:8080](http://localhost:8080) in your browser and interact with the chat.

-Messages are sent to the API server running on `http://localhost:8000/chat`, so ensure the FastAPI server is active.
+Messages are sent to the `/chat` endpoint on the API server.
+When hosting the front end separately, ensure the FastAPI server is reachable and adjust the endpoint URL in `index.html` if needed.